george-radu-cs/my1s1-bookstore/README.md

    - [ ] Users should be able to edit or delete their reviews.
 7. Admin Panel:
    - [ ] The admin panel must provide insights into user activities and sales.
+   - [x] The admin panel must provide a way to manage book categories.
    - [ ] The admin panel must provide a way to manage books.
    - [ ] The admin panel must provide a way to manage orders.
 8. Performance: